 Freedoms of expression, association and assembly were still restricted.
 Dozens of opposition party supporters and anglophone leaders remained arbitrarily detained.
 In the Northwest and Southwest regions, separatist groups committed serious crimes and the army committed human rights violations.
 In the Far North region, armed groups continued to carry out deadly raids on villages.
 Humanitarian access was hampered.

-Fighting between armed separatist groups and the army continued in the Northwest and Southwest anglophone regions.
+Armed violence between the army and armed separatist groups continued in the Northwest and Southwest anglophone regions.
 The armed conflict in the Far North region continued to rage with the active presence of the armed groups Boko Haram and Islamic State in West Africa Province.
 In May, inhabitants of Tourou in Mayo-Tsanaga department held a demonstration at the sub-prefecture of Mokolo to denounce the insecurity and demand more protection from the authorities.

 Abuses by armed groups

 Armed groups continued to carry out deadly raids on villages, killing and abducting dozens of civilians.
 The Mada hospital in Logone-et-Chari department was forced to close for several months – preventing thousands of people from accessing health services – after an attack on 2 July that killed two civilians.